-A registered midwife (RM) is a trained health professional who provides primary maternity care to women from early pregnancy up to three months postpartum.
-RMs provide personalized care and comprehensive information to women and their families to support informed decision-making.
-Midwives deliver babies in hospital or home settings based on client preference, and are available on-call 24 hours a day.
+A Registered Midwife (RM) is a trained health professional who provides primary care to people from early pregnancy up to three months postpartum.
+RMs provide personalized care and comprehensive information to individuals and their families to support informed decision-making.
+Midwives deliver babies in hospital or home settings based on client preference and safety considerations, and are available on-call 24 hours a day.

-A registered nurse (RN) is a trained health care professional who works under the supervision of primary care providers, such as doctors.
+A Registered Nurse (RN) is a trained health care professional who works under the supervision of primary care providers, such as doctors.
 Their duties range from recording medical histories and helping examine patients, to providing supervised treatment and diagnostic tests.
-A registered nurse may also analyze the results of certain tests, operate medical machinery and administer medications in collaboration with other health care providers.
+An RN may also analyze the results of certain tests, operate medical machinery and administer medications in collaboration with other health care providers.
 RNs cannot prescribe medications to patients.

-An obstetrician is a health care professional who focuses on labor and delivery in hospital settings.
-Obstetricians also specialize in surgery, and are therefore able to provide pregnant women with Cesarean sections when the need arises.
-They care for women throughout their pregnancies, and monitor the baby’s health during prenatal visits.
+An Obstetrician (OB) is a health care professional who focuses on labor and delivery in hospital settings.
+Obstetricians also specialize in surgery, and are therefore able to provide Cesarean sections when the need arises.
+They care for people throughout their pregnancies, and monitor the baby’s health during prenatal visits.
 They also perform diagnostic tests to look for potential problems with their clients’ pregnancies and labors.
 The non-surgical version of this medical specialty is midwifery.

 In Canada, nurse practitioners are able to diagnose and manage disorders and diseases, prescribe medications, order tests and make referrals to specialists, as required.
 NPs make prevention, wellness and patient education a priority, and encourage clients to make the healthiest choices possible.
 Like RNs, they are licensed by the province or territory in which they practice, and their services are free to those with BC Care Cards.

-A doula is a non-medical support to pregnant women and their families before, during and after birth.
+A Doula is a non-medical support to pregnant individuals and their families before, during and after birth.
 They provide emotional and physical support, as well as information to help parents make informed birthing decisions.
 Doulas also offer postpartum support and guidance, particularly in terms of feeding newborns.
-They are not regulated in Canada by any provincial or territorial authority, and are paid for privately by the women who use their services.
+They are not regulated in Canada by any provincial or territorial authority, and are paid for privately by the families who use their services.